The support of singular stochastic PDEs: Introduction

+One important remark here is that $\CH$ is \textit{not} determined solely by the regularity structure of the problem.
+Instead, it also incorporates information about the symmetries satisfied by the integration kernels associated to the problem.
+Extracting this ``rigid'' algebraic data out of ``soft'' analytic data is one of the main difficulties of this article.

-Our main result then is a support theorem for $u$ in any space $\CX= \bigoplus_{i} \CX_i$ such that the solution operator (mapping the space of admissible models for the regularity structure $\CT$ into $\CX$) is continuous.
+We also have a more concrete statement at the level of solutions which we state now.
+Regarding solutions, our support theorem applies for $u$ in any space $\CX= \bigoplus_{i} \CX_i$ such that the solution operator (mapping the space of admissible models for the regularity structure $\CT$ into $\CX$) is continuous.
 For instance, one could define the space $\CX_i$ as a version of the usual H\"older spaces allowing for finite time blow up as in \cite{BrunedChandraChevyrecHairer2017}.
-In situations where we know a priori that the solution survives until time $T>0$ almost surely, one can take alternatively for $\CX_i$ the usual H\"older-Besov space $\CC^{-\shalf + \beta_i -\kappa}_\fsL((0,T) \times \T^e)$.
+In situations where we know a priori that the solution survives until some deterministic time $T>0$ almost surely, one can take alternatively for $\CX_i$ the usual H\"older--Besov spaces $\CC^{-\shalf + \beta_i -\kappa}_\fsL((0,T) \times \T^e)$.
 (Here $\beta_i>0$ and the scaling $\fsL : \{0, \ldots, e\} \to \N$ are determined by the linear part $\partial_t - \CL_i$ of our equations, see Assumption~\ref{ass:kernelhomo}.
 The statement holds for any $\kappa>0$.)
 The main theorem of this article is the following description of the topological support of $u$.